ssn-nishshanka/Light_Monitoring_IoT_AWS/README.md

 ```
 python viz.py
 ```
-This will launch a Dash web dashboard to visualize light intensity over time.
+This will launch a Dash web dashboard to visualize light levels over time.